-YLCA is pleased to announce that a further funding pot has been approved by DCLG for the next financial year (2017/18); to which, those councils which are required to be compliant with the Transparency Code for Smaller Authorities, will be able to apply.
-The Fund helps smaller councils with the burden of complying with the Code to cover the costs of the council becoming compliant with the Code; for example buying a laptop computer, scanner, creating a website, site hosting, staff time involved in the populating the site with Transparency Code related information, keeping the website up to date in that regard and for training in how to use the website.
+Funding provided by DCLG for the current financial year (2017/18) is being claimed quickly and may be spent by the end of December.
+Councils are encouraged to apply as soon as possible to the fund.
+The Fund helps smaller council with the burden of complying with the Code to cover the costs of the council becoming compliant with the Code; for example buying a laptop computer, scanner, creating a website, site hosting, staff time involved in the populating the site with Transparency Code related information, keeping the website up to date in that regard and for training in how to use the website.

 In addition, the Fund will support ongoing costs so a council can make an application per financial year or (if it hasn’t previously applied) the council can claim for back-dated ongoing and equipment costs.
 Applications can be for further website hosting, staff time to keep the website up to date with Transparency Code information, ongoing training for the site and any equipment not applied for in a previous application.

 The closing dates for receipt of applications by YLCA are at 12 noon on the following dates:

 15 January | 12 February

 Please be aware that if your application is incorrectly completed there will be need to return it to you and if this happens close to one of the deadlines above, you may miss that month’s submission list.

 Application form and guidance notes 2017/2018:

 Please see the current form below.
 Remember to read your application thoroughly before sending it to YLCA.